 Do you need a Georgian business bank account as a business owner in Georgia?
 The answer is, it depends.
 In this article I’ll cover:

-- Alternatives to a standard business bank account in Georgia;
+- Alternatives to the standard business bank account in Georgia.

 - How easy is it to open a personal or business bank account?